Last updated: Dec 01 2016

 This topic describes a first-time installation of an Episerver CMS website with the latest updates and with or without sample templates, Commerce, Find and other add-ons (optional).

 The following components are needed to follow the instructions described here:

 - Microsoft Visual Studio for installing and updating Episerver.
 (Community, Professional or Enterprise)

-- Episerver Visual Studio extensions which are a full set of templates for MVC and Web Forms to get a jump-start when developing websites.
-Download and double-click the file to run the installation, or install directly from Visual Studio (Community, Professional or Enterprise) as described below.
-An extension package is available for each Visual Studio version.
+- Episerver Visual Studio extension which are a full set of templates for MVC and Web Forms to get a jump-start when developing websites.

 - To install from Visual Studio, select Tools > Extensions and Updates.

 - In the extensions window, select Online, and type episerver in the search box.

-- Select Episerver CMS Visual Studio Extension and click Install (or Update if already installed).
+- Select Episerver CMS Visual Studio Extension and click Download (or Update if already installed).

 - The Episerver NuGet feed source http://nuget.episerver.com/feed/packages.svc/ added to your Visual Studio.
 Needed to add Commerce, Find and other add-ons to your solution, and to upgrade your project with the latest.
 See Installing Episerver updates on how to add a NuGet feed.